- Brain & Cognition Lab (Nobre Lab)

 During his undergraduate years, Dongyu was also engaged in research at UC Berkeley (David Whitney), VU Amsterdam (Jan Theeuwes), and Harvard Medical School (Jeremy Wolfe).

 Our brain is extraordinary at matching incoming visual signals to past experiences stored in the memory, which guides our attention and allows us to behave flexibly and adaptively based on predictions and expectations.
 On the other hand, attention also guides the encoding of information into memory.

 However, the neural mechanisms underlying these fascinating aspects of human cognition remain unclear.

-Dongyu's research focuses on the neural basis of how attention and memory interact, using a combination of functional MRI, EEG/MEG, and human psychophysics techniques.
+Dongyu's research focuses on the neural basis of how attention and memory interact, using a combination of functional MRI, EEG/MEG, computational modelling, and human psychophysics techniques.

 Gong D. and Theeuwes J., (2021), Atten Percept Psychophys, 83, 292 - 307